kevinrodbe/library/Level3Book.md

 It has 4 different "functions": World Clock, Alarm, Stopwatch, and Timer.
 Each of these options  bring up completely different views, they completely repaint the "canvas" to have the best interface for the task at hand.

-This is a very common pattern in iOS applications.
-In just Apple's built in apps, it is used in  Clock, Music, App Store, iTunes, Photos, Phone, Podcast.
+This is a very common pattern in iOS apps.
+Just within the default Apple apps, we see this used in Clock, Music, App Store, iTunes, Photos, Phone, and Podcast.
 Since it is a very common pattern, Apple wanted a way for 3rd party developers (that's you!) to implement the same pattern, and to make it easy.
 So they created a subclass of `UIViewController` called `UITabBarController` to do just that.
 Just like `UILabel` is a specialized subclass of `UIView`, so is `UITabBarController` a specialized subclass of `UIViewController`.

+`UIViewControllers` that hold or contain other `UIViewControllers` are called "Container View Controllers".
+This is common terminology that you should know.

 There are other subclasses of `UIViewController` that Apple provides, which we will be covering a bit later, but let's start with learning how to use `UITabBarController`.

 `UITabBarController`'s are designed to work *as-is* which means you shouldn't create a custom subclass.
 Just use `alloc/init` to create an instance in your `AppDelegate`: